scroll to top

 Q: Do board members need to have prior board experience?
 A: No prior board experience is necessary.
 We value diverse perspectives and experiences.

 Q: How often does the board meet?
-A: The board meets once a month, typically on the second Monday of each month from 7 to 8 pm.
+A: The board meets once a month, typically on the second Monday of each month from 6 to 7 pm.
 Additional meetings may be scheduled as needed for special projects or urgent matters.

 Q: What kind of financial oversight responsibilities do board members have?
 A: Board members review and approve the annual budget, monitor financial performance, and ensure that the library is financially sound.
 Members may also participate in financial planning and fundraising efforts.